The revival of ”The Battered Bitch”

 Removing the old badass heavy Dana rear axle wasn't anything I recommend anyone to do on their own...
 No

-problem dropping it, but dragging it outside was a bear!
+dropping it, but dragging it outside was a bear!
 Getting the new 14 bolt axle up wasn't that hard, but a

-pair of extra hands would have helped a lot.
+extra hands would have helped a lot.
 But me, the shop jack, and some air tools had it up in no time at all.

 Oh, by the way, my U-bolts haven't shown up...
 The Swedish postal service probably screwed up again...